 Are there any surprising or odd things that people wouldn’t expect if they picked this career?

 Probably how different we all are, how we all have issues in our own lives.
 We are all different in so many ways but also have so many similarities.

 Can you share a funny or weird story about something you experienced while working on a project?

 We have a client who comes in every day for her medication, and she always sits in the waiting room and sings.
 It brings a smile to our faces.
 She also tells me some really fun stories like how she is more famous than Mariah Carey.
 She always sings Wind Beneath My Wings.
 It brightens my mornings.

 What advice would you give to someone considering pursuing a career in this industry?

 That it is a very rewarding career but also very confronting.
 Be patient.
 Be kind.
 Be careful with your words.
 Have thick skin.
 Anything you say can affect the patients.
-This job can also take a huge impact on your own mental health and that it’s okay to have a mental health day of your own every now and then.
+This job can also make a huge impact on your mental health, and that it’s okay to have a mental health day of your own every now and then.

 Discover more careers!

 Not sure what your natural skills are, or wondering which career might suit you best?
 Try the Skillsroad Career Quiz to discover your natural skill set, and then test it out with careers you have in mind using our unique Job Fit Test below!